smartin015/l2_makerspace/README.md

 * As of 2020Q2, Webots doesn't export debian packages for ROS2 Eloquent.
 If using Crystal, the examples need to be modified to remove QoS settings on publisher definitions:
   *  `/opt/ros/crystal/lib/python3.6/site-packages/webots_ros2_examples/example_controller.py`
   *  `vim /opt/ros/crystal/lib/python3.6/site-packages/webots_ros2_core/webots_node.py`
+* You can build webots from source for eloquent; this is probably easier.